 Data Integrity – policies and procedures to guard against the unauthorized disclosure, improper alteration, or unauthorized destruction of Customer Data.

-Transmission Security – encryption of electronic information while in transit to guard against unauthorized access to Customer Data that is being transmitted over public communications network.
+Transmission Security – encryption of electronic information while in transit to guard against unauthorized access to Customer Data that is being transmitted over public communications networks.

 Secure Disposal – policies and procedures regarding the disposal of Customer Data, taking into account available technology that can be used to sanitize storage media such that stored data cannot be practicably read or reconstructed.

-Testing – BreezyHR shall regularly test the key controls, systems and procedures of its Information Security Program to verify that they are properly implemented and effective in addressing the threats and risks identified.
+Testing – Vendor shall regularly test the key controls, systems and procedures of its Information Security Program to verify that they are properly implemented and effective in addressing the threats and risks identified.
 Tests will be conducted or reviewed in accordance with recognized industry standards (e.g. ISO27001 or SSAE18 and their successor audit standards, or similar industry recognized security audit standards).

-Security Training – BreezyHR shall provide periodic security awareness and data privacy training for its employees that will have access to Customer Data.
+Security Training – Vendor shall provide annual security awareness and data privacy training for its employees that will have access to Customer Data.

 ANNEX III – LIST OF SUB-PROCESSORS

-The Controller has authorised the use of the following Subprocessors: as set out in clause 5.1 of the Addendum.
+The controller has authorised the use of the Sub-processors as provided here: https://www.ltgplc.com/sub-processor-list